Mukethe Kawinzi

 Shepherd in Pescadero, CA

-Mukethe Kawinzi has farmed in organic and sustainable agriculture with a focus on regenerative grazing, artisanal cheesemaking, and small ruminants for six years.
-She previously worked as a Program Manager with the Wholesome Wave Foundation, a Project Manager with the The Food Trust, and served on the Board of Directors for the Friends of Clark Park.
-Her commitment to healthy food access led her to serve on the Marketing, Events, and Outreach Committee for Mariposa Food Co-op as well as the Communications Committee for the Mayor's Food Policy Advisory Council.
-She is a graduate of Philadelphia's Citizen's Planning Institute.
+Mukethe Kawinzi has farmed in organic and sustainable agriculture for six years, with a focus on regenerative grazing, artisanal cheesemaking, and non-violent livestock handling.
+He previously worked as a Program Manager with the Wholesome Wave Foundation, a Project Manager with the The Food Trust, and served on the Board of Directors for the Friends of Clark Park.
+His commitment to healthy food access led him to serve on the Marketing, Events, and Outreach Committee for Mariposa Food Co-op as well as the Communications Committee for the Mayor's Food Policy Advisory Council.
+He is a graduate of Philadelphia's Citizen's Planning Institute.

-As a rancher, she has presented at Slow Food's Terra Madre, EcoFarm, and at the Culinary Institute of America.
-As a writer, she has been a featured reader at San Francisco's Litquake Festival, Poetry in the Parks, Flor y Canto, and Sundress Publication's Poetry in Pajamas.
+As a rancher, he has presented at Slow Food's Terra Madre, EcoFarm, and at the Culinary Institute of America.
+As a writer, he has been a featured reader at San Francisco's Litquake Festival, Poetry in the Parks, Flor y Canto, and the Bay Area Book Festival.